Premier League transfer deadline: Key things you need to know ahead of deadline day

-Premier League transfer window deadline: When Newcastle United, Leeds United, Everton & Co have to complete business
+Premier League transfer window deadline: When do Newcastle United, Leeds United, Everton & Co have to complete business?

 A busy summer transfer window on Tyneside is drawing to a close.